|Division||Social Sciences Division|

 |Campus Mail Stop||Economics Department|

 Santa Cruz, CA

-International trade and finance, China, Japan, WTO, foreign direct investment, global environmental economics, exchange rates and Asia/Pacific economies
+International trade and finance, China, Japan, WTO, foreign direct investment, economic development, global environmental economics, exchange rates, Asia/Pacific economies and Silicon Valley

 Biography, Education and Training